 You will feel the creamy and meaty taste when tasting this food.
 Not only does it taste outstanding, but this famous Korean soup also contains many valuable nutrients that are good for your health.

 This mouthwatering dish was popular among Koreans during the Joseon Dynasty (1392-1897).
 This chicken soup is eaten by the elderly in the summer, and its broth was used to treat the queen’s illness during the reign of King Injo.

 It is time to taste the fantastic flavor of chicken soup.

 7. Kimchi Jjigae – Kimchi Stew

 Mentioning Korean dishes, people will think of kimchi immediately.
 Many excellent dishes are prepared with kimchi, and kimchi jjigae is one.
-To avoid having to check if kimchi can go rancid, use up all your remaining kimchi for this warm and spicy bowl of kimchi jjigae.
+If you wonder whether kimchi can go rancid, it depends on how you store it.

 Before the Joseon era, kimchi was not pickled with chili.
 It was not until chili was imported into Korea that kimchi had the current version.
 Kimchi jjigae also appear during this period.

 Because the main component is kimchi, its unique flavor will prevail in this yummy Korean stew.
 In addition, you will enjoy the soft tofu pieces.
 I am sure you will be captivated by it after the first taste.